 - Peel and slice peaches into ½” wedges.
 Toss peaches with sugar, salt, cornstarch and cinnamon in a medium bowl.

-- Fold the extra dough into to cover the fruit on the outer edge.
+- Fold the extra dough to cover the fruit on the outer edge.

 - Add the egg yolk to the egg white along with a splash of milk, beat together to make egg wash.
 Brush egg wash on the outer crust and sprinkle turbinado generously over the crust.